Vietnam arrests ex-senior officials, police amid crackdown

 Former police Lieut.
 Gen. Phan Huu Tuan, former deputy head of the general department of the intelligence service, is accused of intentionally revealing state secrets.
 Vietnamese President Tran Dai Quang on Tuesday stripped Tuan of his “people’s police” title, the Ministry of Public Security said.

-Four other former or current Danang officials, including Minh’s successor Van Huu Chien, were placed under house arrest, as was another ex-police officer who worked under the Ministry of Public Security.
+Four other former or current Danang officials, including Minh’s successor Van Huu Chien, were placed under house arrest while an arrest warrant was issued for another ex-police officer who worked under the Ministry of Public Security.

 Most Read Nation & World Stories